actions-on-google/actions-on-google-testing-nodejs/README.md

     "test": "./node_modules/.bin/ava -c 1 -s ./test.js"
 },
 ```
-12. Run `npm test`.
+12. Run `yarn test`.
 You should see your test be executed.

 ## Possible responses